EdgardoArriagada/graphql-react-event-booking-frontend/README.md

 this project is related to [graphql-react-event-booking-backend](https://github.com/EdgardoArriagada/graphql-react-event-booking-backend)

-WARNING: this project diverge from academind one using typescript instead of javascript, reack hooks plus context to emulate redux, instead of plain context api
+WARNING: this project diverge from academind one using typescript instead of javascript, reack hooks plus context to emulate redux, instead of plain context api.
+This repo is just an experiment.

 project created using:
 ```